gasparka/thesis/docs/3_synthesis.rst

     >>> type(dut.main.locals['local_var'])
     <class 'int'>

 In sum, this method requires the execution of the Python code before types can be inferred.
-Main advantage of this is very low complexity.
-In addition this allows the usage of 'lazy' fixed point types as shown in :numref:`ch_fixed`.
+The main advantage of this is very low complexity.
+In addition, this allows the usage of 'lazy' fixed point types as shown in :numref:`ch_fixed`.
-This method can also be used to to keep track of all the values a variable takes, this can enable automatic conversion from floating-point to fixed-point.
+This method can also be used to keep track of all the values a variable takes, this can enable automatic conversion from floating-point to fixed-point.
 The code execution needed for conversion is automated in the ``simulate`` functions by running the Python domain simulation.